 Instructions

 - Whisk together butter, granulated sugar and vanilla extract in a large mixing bowl.
-Whisk in eggs, stirring until fully incorporated.
+Gently mix in eggs, stirring until fully incorporated.
+Avoid over-whisking eggs.

-- Spread batter into prepared pan.
+- Spread the brownie batter into the prepared pan.
 Bake at 350°F for 25-30 minutes.
-Let cool for 30 minutes before cutting.
+The brownies are done when the edges are set and the top is slightly puffy.
+A toothpick inserted into the center should come out with moist crumbs attached, not clean.
+Let cool in the pan for 30 minutes to set before cutting.

 Notes